webalexeu/azimut-ha-integration/README.md

 Home Assistant integration for Azimut Energy Systems (Azen).
 Monitor your energy system including grid, battery, solar, and consumption data in real-time.

+> **⚠️ Important Notice**
+> This integration requires firmware with MQTT support, which is **not yet available** in the current production firmware.
+> The firmware update with MQTT support is **planned for early January 2026**.
+> This integration will not work until your Azimut Energy System is updated to the new firmware.

 ## Features

 - **Automatic device discovery** - Devices are discovered via mDNS (Zeroconf) on your local network